 Mona Rivoire, Administrative Program Specialist

-Mona responds to questions sent to the Office email account and helps coordinate meetings and events.
+Mona also tracks expenditures for the Office of Distance Learning account, responds to questions sent to the Office email account and helps coordinate meetings and events.

 Carey Hamburg, Sr. Instructional Designer

 Carey Hamburg is a senior instructional designer in the Office of Distance Learning after previously serving as E-Learning Media Specialist.

 As a Senior Instructional Designer, he leads projects to improve the functionality of the learning management system, Moodle, and the integration of tools within it.
 He is responsible to provide timely one-to-one faculty support on challenging hybrid and online course design issues.
 He excels in supporting positive vendor relations and evaluating project details.
 Carey also delivers training on EduTools and Moodle related functions.